egstar/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - Task 18 Letters only please

 	- Command `cat <filename> | grep ^[A-Za-z]` use filters to return all lines that start with Letters only.

+- Task 19 A to Z

+	- use `tr` to replace matched words